AntoniovanDijck/CAKE/README.md

 npm run dev & python backend/app.py
 ```

+### Notebooks
+The notebooks directory contains Jupyter notebooks for the different components of the CAKE pipeline.
+These notebooks give a detailed explanation of the code and the underlying concepts that were developed during the research.

 ## Results & Findings
 The framework successfully extracts and structures critical knowledge, leading to improved accuracy in LLM-generated responses.
 The FAISS-based retrieval system enhances real-time knowledge access for technical support applications, reducing dependency on static documentation or Retrieval Augmented Generation (RAG).